Medically reviewed by Aimee Paik, MD

 Isotretinoin (Accutane): An oral retinoid that is typically used to treat severe, cystic acne.

-Whether you're dealing with teen acne or adult acne, a dermatologist can help you on your skin care journey.
+Whether you're dealing with teen acne or adult acne, a dermatologist or provider can help you on your skin care journey.
 If you're looking for an adult acne specialist, leave it up to the professionals.
-Here at Apostrophe, you'll receive customized skin care treatment from a board-certified dermatologist.
+Through Apostrophe, you'll get access to customized skin care treatment from an expert dermatology team.

 Whether you're dealing with facial acne, body acne (back, butt, and chest acne), acne scarring, or rosacea, we've got you covered.
 Get customized prescription acne medication for adults today!